RAbeyrathna/T2A2-Game-Library-API/README.md

     )
 ```

 The game model itself does not hold any foreign keys and acts to store the main data of the games in the application.
 It stores the main information such as a description of the game, the publisher of the game and the release date of it.

 It relates to two seperate junction tables, which are represented by the `game_genre` and `game_platform` models.
 This is because the game model has a one-to-many relation with both the `genre` and `platform` models, as a game can have multiple genres and genres can belong to multiple games, and vice versa for platforms.

+Each of the `db.relationship` has the `cascade` option defined, as each of the relationships rely on the game record as a foreign key.

 `Genre Model`